TACC/gateways19-hpc-in-the-cloud/README.md

-# Welcome to our Tutorial!

-## Portable, Reproducible High Performance Computing In the Cloud
+# PEARC19 Tutorial Portable, Reproducible High Performance Computing In the Cloud

 ## Block 1: Intro to Docker
 * [Introduction to Jupyter](./block1/intro-to-jupyter.md)